polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 ### Task 5: Deploy a jump host

-   > **Note**: Since Azure VMs you deployed in the previous task are not accessible from Internet, you will deploy an Azure VM running Windows Server 2016 Datacenter that will serve as a jump host.
+   > **Note**: Since Azure VMs you deployed in the previous task are not accessible from Internet, you will deploy an Azure VM running Windows Server 2022 Datacenter that will serve as a jump host.

 1. From the lab computer, in the Azure portal interface, click **+ Create a resource**.

-1. From the **New** blade, initiate creation of a new Azure VM based on the **Windows Server 2019 Datacenter - Gen1** image.
+1. From the **New** blade, initiate creation of a new Azure VM based on the **Windows Server 2022 Datacenter: Azure Edition - Gen2** image.

 1. Provision a Azure VM with the following settings: